moranski7/Comp-444-Project/README.md

-# Comp-444-Project
+# <h1>Comp-444-Project</h1>

 My project for Embedded/Robotic Programming (COMP 444) from Athabasca University.
+Students were required to design a completely autonmous robot that takes in at least one input from the environment and performed at least one physical function.
+Additionally students were required to only use the Arduino as their primary microcontroller.
+What the robot did and how it completed the task was left completely to the student.

-This is my first project that I designed, started and completed by myself.
+My idea was to create a robot to help me with my hearing disability.
+As a result of my hearing disability I am unable to hear any high pitch sounds without some form of assistence.
+The robot was to detect high pitch noise, locate the origin of the noise and then alert me when found.

 The hardware for the project:
 FIRST HALF